CoreBond/corebond-architecture/README.md

 # CoreBond Architecture

 Exploration of a hardware-rooted device identity model designed to eliminate stored credentials in IoT authentication systems.
+## Status

+This repository documents the conceptual architecture behind the CoreBond device identity model.

+The goal is to explore authentication systems that eliminate stored credentials and traditional key exchange in IoT environments.

+This repository focuses on architecture and security model discussion rather than production implementation.
 ## Concept
 CoreBond investigates deriving device identity from intrinsic physical characteristics of hardware rather than stored secrets or key exchange mechanisms.